 The 180-degree rule, sometimes referred to as the invisible axis, is designed to help filmmakers produce sequences that spatially and directionally make sense to the audience.

-It can apply to run-and-gun documentary-style shooting, a simple interview or even a heavily choreographed narrative scene with multiple actors.
+It can apply to run-and-gun documentary-style shooting, a simple two-person sit-down interview or even a heavily choreographed narrative scene with multiple actors.

 Let’s break it down.